Belarusian language: 2010s–2020s

 The 2019 Belarusian census demonstrated that the Belarusian language is perceived as a native language of Belarus by ~60% of its population, however only ~25% use it in their everyday life.
-The Belarusian language has marginalized status in terms of usage in Belarus, despite being officially recognized as its state language (along with Russian language).
+The Belarusian language has marginalized status in terms of usage in Belarus, despite being officially recognized as its state language (along with Russian).
 The usage of Belarusian in major Belarusian cities is rare.
 Approximately 95% of Belarusian state operates in the Russian language and the Belarusian language is mostly absent in Belarusian education, state media and government affairs where the main information is provided in Russian.
 For example, in 2011 Russian-language broadcasts on the Belarusian "state package" TV channels accounted for 35,302 hours of air time and highly overshadowed 626 hours of air time in Belarusian-language (only 1.7% of all air time).
 None of the universities in Belarus are providing a Belarusian-language education and Belarusian language lessons in schools are declining.
 In 2016, only 13% of pupils in Belarus attended elementary schools where the language of instruction was Belarusian.
 The Belarusian language is still partly used in some cultural, traditional and folklore activities.
 According to Belarusian poet Valzhyna Mort, who grew up in Belarus, the Belarusian language is mocked for its "rural sound" and is considered "useless" in Belarus.
 According to Belarusian poet Julija Cimafiejeva, the majority of the books sold in Belarus were imported from Russia in 2019 and in comparison to Russian books the Belarusian language books are not common and mostly are related with educational purposes.
 The annual circulation of Belarusian language literature significantly decreased from 1990 to 2020: magazines (from 312 mil to 39.6 mil), books and brochures (from 9.3 mil to 3.1 mil).